diogotcorreia/dtc-website/content/blog/2023-12-17-ist-to-kth/index.md

 from an educational one.
 Since I worked at DSI (the Computer and Network Services at IST) at the time, I asked my direct supervisor for a letter.
+If you are not lucky enough to have professional experience yet, I'm sure two academic letters would be just fine as well.
 Picking a teacher to ask a recommendation letter was more complicated, but I ended up asking the teacher of the Computer Network course, which I was still attending at that date.